The EOSC Early Adopter Programme is now OPEN.

 - Salary for your staff

-At the end of the piloting phase, subject to a successful early adoption, the selected projects partners will have the possibility to scale up the achieved setting in capacity and capability, moving further towards a full-scale production environment.
+At the end of the piloting phase the selected projects will have the possibility to scale up the achieved setting in capacity and capability, moving towards a full-scale production environment.
 This stage will involve activities like selecting the technologies and services that have been successfully adopted, and the acquisition of the capacity needed for the production phase.

 - Selection criteria